rahuldeo2047/VQF/README.md

 # VQF
 Variational Quantum Factoring

-**Code has been developed by referencing papers, publicly available code and content online.
+**Code is basically a refactoring of publicly available code (https://github.com/mstechly) by referencing papers, and other content online.
 The objective of the VQF project is to understand and implement Variational Quantum Factoring through a working model.**

 **Referenced papers:**
 * Shor, Peter W., Polynomial-time algorithms for prime factorization and discrete logarithms on a quantum computer, 1997, SIAM Journal on Computing.